sezanzeb/Treibhaus/readme.md

 ![Rastrigin fitness over time](./example.png)

-Very easy optimization problem of finding the global minima of a 3-dimensional Rastrigin function
+Finding the global minima of a 3-dimensional Rastrigin function